Russia widens Kharkiv front in Ukraine with small assault groups, governor says | Law-Order

 A day after the Russian offensive began, Ukraine appointed Brigadier General Mykhailo Drapatyi to take command of the Kharkiv front, the media outlet RBC-Ukraine reported.
 Drapatyi previously led the liberation of the southern Kherson region in November 2022 before serving as deputy head of the General Staff.

 Ukraine is on the defensive after a months-long slowdown in supplies of Western, especially American, military aid that has left Russia with an even greater advantage in manpower and munitions.
-In the northeast, Russia's forces were pushing in several directions, including near the town of Vovchansk and also towards the village of Lyptsi, Syniehubov said.
+Russian shelling of the town of Vovchansk injured at least five people on Monday, including a 54-year-old woman, the prosecutor's office said in a statement.

-Kyiv's forces were managing to hold Moscow's troops back but there was a real threat that the fighting could spread to new settlements, he warned.
-Russia said on Sunday it had captured nine villages in the Kharkiv region.
-On Monday it said the troops had improved their positions and inflicted losses on territorial defence forces.
+Kyiv's forces are managing to hold Moscow's troops back but there is a real risk of the fighting spreading to new settlements, Syniehubov said.
+The Ukrainian military said it would proceed with building up its forces in the area depending on the situation.
+The fighting reached the village of Starytsia, to the west of Vovchansk, the General Staff said.

-The Ukrainian military, in its daily readout, acknowledged some Russian "tactical successes" and said it was deploying reserves to stabilise the situation.
-It said fighting was raging for control of Vovchansk, about five km (three miles) from the Russian border.
+Syniehubov said about 5,700 people had been evacuated from in and around Vovchansk and urged the remaining residents, believed by local officials to number about 300, to leave.
+Volodymyr Tymoshko, head of the regional police, told public broadcaster Suspilne that Russia was heavily shelling areas before trying to enter them.

-Syniehubov said about 5,700 people had been evacuated from in and around Vovchansk and urged the remaining residents, said by local officials to number about 300, to leave.
+"First, a certain area is bombarded with artillery, anti-aircraft guns, all living things are burned, then they enter this area," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)